GBLille/MassiveFold/docs/usage.md

     -j| --jobid: jobid of an alignment job to wait for inference, skips the alignments.

   Facultative options:
-    -o| --only_msas: only compute alignments, the first step of MassiveFold -c| --calibrate: calibrate --batch_size value.
+    -o| --only_msas: only compute alignments, the first step of MassiveFold.
+Overwrite MSAs directory by forcing re-computation.
+    -c| --calibrate: calibrate --batch_size value.
 Searches from the previous runs for the same 'fasta' path given in --sequence and uses the longest prediction time found to compute the maximal number of predictions per batch.
         This maximal number depends on the total time given by --wall_time.